 - Home dates after you’ve put your child or children to bed can be gold – even if it’s just half an hour.
 But a note on this one, this isn’t going to happen if she comes out from putting baby to bed and there’s a huge pile of dishes!

-- Organise family or trusted friends to look after your little one(s) – even if it's just to go down to a cafe for a coffee.
+- Organize family or trusted friends to look after your little one(s) – even if it’s just to go down to a cafe for a coffee.

 - Listen to her body and what she needs – she wants to feel you loving her, not wanting something from her

 - Run your hands over her whole body not just her sexual organs

 - Stay in a feeling place with her – letting your heart open to her invites her sexuality to open to you

 - Don’t overwhelm her with your lust